§ 3801 Short title.

 (b) For the purpose of the examination, the Commissioner may, within the limits of funds appropriated for such purpose, contract with such persons as he or she may deem advisable to conduct the same or assist therein.

 (c) The expenses incurred in making any examination pursuant to this section, up to $1,000 annually, shall be assessed against and paid by the dental plan organization so examined.
 Upon written notice by the Commissioner of the total amount of an assessment, a dental plan organization shall become liable for and shall pay the assessment to the Commissioner.

 (a) A dental plan organization shall establish and maintain a complaint system to provide reasonable procedures for the resolution of written complaints initiated by enrollees concerning dental plan services.
 The dental plan organization shall maintain records of all written complaints initiated by enrollees.

-(b) The Commissioner may examine the complaint system and if he/she determines that the system is not adequate he may require a revision of the complaint system.
+(b) The Commissioner may examine the complaint system and if he or she determines that the system is not adequate he or she may require a revision of the complaint system.

 § 3812 Annual report.

 (a) Every dental plan organization annually on or before March 1 shall file with the Commissioner a report covering its activities for the preceding calendar year.

 (b) The reports shall be on forms prescribed by the Commissioner and shall include: